MichaelwaveOfficial/speed_estimator_v3/README.md

 # 🏠 AI-Powered Traffic Management System.
-### ⚠️ Work in Progress
+## ⚠️ Work in Progress

 This project is currently an ongoing development and currently visible for demonstration purposes only.
 Further documentation
-    will be provided as the project expands and features are implemented.
+    and bug fixing will be provided as the project expands and features are implemented.

 ## Overview